dlstreamer/pipeline-server/docs/customizing_pipeline_requests.md

 ## Request Format

 > Note: This document shows curl requests.
-Requests can also be sent via vaclient, see [VA Client Command Options](../vaclient/README.md#command-options)
+Requests can also be sent via vaclient using the --request-file option see [VA Client Command Options](../vaclient/README.md#command-options)

 Pipeline requests sent to Video Analytics Serving REST API are JSON documents that have the following attributes: